Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 3.
 Today I am watching Siraj Raval's video over Capsule Networks, which were first proposed by the amazing Geoffrey Hinton.
 Thoughts: This is of importance to me as I'm currently working mostly with convolutional neural nets.
 Link: https://www.youtube.com/watch?v=VKoLGnq15RM

+Day 4.
+The quiz and programming assignment for Neural Networks and Deep Learning on Coursera finally opened today, so I'm working on those.
+Thoughts: I can't share anything, because it would violate the honor code, but I am enjoying the programming assignment.